patextreme/midnight-anoncreds-poc/README.md

 This replaces the commitment at the specified index with an empty placeholder, effectively revoking the credential.

+### Limitations and Drawbacks

+1. **All proofs are transactions** - Every proof generation requires creating a blockchain transaction, which consumes space and incurs transaction fees, making the approach costly for frequent verifications.

+2. **Holder computation requirements** - The computational burden on holders can be significant, often requiring the use of Midnight's proof-server infrastructure to handle the complex zero-knowledge proof generation.

+3. **Wallet complexity** - Instead of a simple SSI wallet with basic signature capabilities, this approach requires a Midnight wallet with additional key management, increasing the complexity for end users.

+4. **Deviation from Anoncreds specification** - This implementation uses a custom revocation mechanism that is not compatible with the standard Anoncreds specification, meaning other ecosystem participants cannot verify these proofs using existing tools.

 ### Open Exploration Areas

 **Transaction Binding to Presentations**